 Segments & filters

-Customer segmentation is one of Mantle’s most powerful capabilities.
-By properly filtering your customer list, you can target exactly the right audience for your communications, analysis, and business decisions.
+Turn your customer data into actionable insights!
+Segmentation is one of Mantle’s most powerful features – you can slice and dice your customer list to find exactly the right people for your campaigns, analysis, and business decisions.

-From the Customers screen, you can quickly filter using:
+From the Customers screen, you can filter using:

-- Quick filters: Apply common filters like customer status (Subscribed, Cancelled, etc.) with a single click
+- Quick filters: Apply common filters like customer status (Subscribed, Cancelled, etc.) with one click

-- Advanced filters: Build more complex combinations with multiple criteria
+- Advanced filters: Build complex combinations with multiple criteria

 - Saved segments: Access your previously created segments for consistent analysis

-- From the Customers screen, click More filters to reveal all available filtering options
+- From the Customers screen, click More filters to see all your filtering options

-- Select the criteria you want to apply - you can stack multiple filters
+- Pick the criteria you want to apply – you can stack as many as you need

 - Adjust each filter’s parameters to narrow down your results

-- The customer list updates in real-time as you add or modify filters
+- Watch the customer list update in real-time as you add or change filters

 Category | Filter | Description |